In this post we’ll talk about what a social media policy is, why you might…

 You need to generate revenue in a specific period of time

 Maybe you’re looking to make a big capital investment in new equipment or a new studio space.
 Maybe you’ve set a specific revenue target for yourself that you’re super close to meeting.
-Whatever the reason, running a limited time sale is a great way to generate revenue in a specific amount of time especially if there is no timeline or call to action for your business.
+Whatever the reason, running a limited-time sale is a great way to generate revenue in a specific amount of time, especially if there is no timeline or call to action for your business.
 If people can buy your product or service any time, why now?
-Create that sense of urgency for them with a sale!
+Create that sense of urgency with a sale!

 You need to get rid of old inventory

-Maybe you’re about to launch your next collection, or maybe you just have no more room in your warehouse (especially if that warehouse is your kitchen table!)
-Running a sale on previous products can be a great way to do some “spring cleaning.”
+Maybe you’re about to launch your next collection, or maybe you just have no more room in your warehouse (especially if that warehouse is your kitchen table!).
+Running a sale on previous products can be a great way to do some spring cleaning.
 Don’t have physical products?
 You can do this digitally too!
-Maybe you’re about to launch the 2.0 version of your training, consider running a sale on the 1.0 version.
+Maybe you’re about to launch the 2.0 version of your training, so consider running a sale on the 1.0 version.

 Your sales have gotten predictable